wanforge/quotes/README.md

 - 📜 It is impossible to escape the impression that people commonly use false standards of measurement — that they seek power, success and wealth for themselves and admire them in others, and that they underestimate what is of true value in life.
 - 📜 It is the nature of the wise to resist pleasures, but the foolish to be a slave to them.
 - 📝 If you are bitter, you are like a dry leaf that you can just squash, and you can get blown away by the wind.
 There is much more wisdom in forgiveness.
+- 📢 I begin with an idea and then it becomes something else.
 - 📯 I don't turn to greeting cards for wisdom and advice, but they are a fine reflection of the general drift of the culture.
 - 🔖 It is unwise to be too sure of one's own wisdom.
 It is healthy to be reminded that the strongest might weaken and the wisest might err.
 - 🔬 In friendship as well as love, ignorance very often contributes more to our happiness than knowledge.